kfix/MacPin/README.md

 Web Inspector can be accessed for any tab by right clicking in the page and selecting "Inspect Element" from the context menu.
 Debug builds (`make test|test.app|repl`) can be remotely inspected from Safari->Develop-><ComputerName>

-The JavaScript API for app construction is undocumented and non-final.
+The JavaScript API for app construction is undocumented and [non-final](issues/11).
 If you want to play with it, run any MacPin app with the `-i` argument in Terminal to get a JS console (or `make repl`).
 Safari can also remotely inspect the `JSContext` of debug builds.

 Some browser functionality is currently unimplementable in WKWebKit:
 * File Picker for upload via HTML4 `<input type="file">` buttons
   * Workaround: drag files onto the buttons, it works!
+* Status Bar
+  * Drag any link some distance to see a URL preview.
+Force Touch previewing should also work.
+  * a JS emulation should be possible to preview any hovered links
 * Printing
+  * Coming soon-ish (10.11.4?)
   * Workaround: Tab->Save Web Archive, open in Safari and then Print.

 And some things I just haven't had need to write: